DanParkinson/project-4-django/AGILE.md

 - account_update view needs creating.
 - import a form model to allow users to submit their new details
 - Users can change their passwords.

-Still needs to be done
-- users can delete their account and all reservations
+- users can delete their account
-- registration form is now outdated because of user login credentials
-- nav bar is untidy

-Potentialy add
-- reset password via email
-- email confirmation on login
--
+- an error has occured with my_reservations where it is filtering by the current time and filtering out any reservation that is before that time, regardless of date.
+This needs fixing before progessing.